donguklim/DirectX12PhotonBeam/README.md

 ## Requirement

 1. You need to install Windows SDK, which can be installed from Visual Studio Installer.
-2. In the SDK folder (typically located at Program files/Windows Kits/10/), search for `dxil.dll` file and `dxcompiler.dll` file for your machine(arm64, x64 or x86), and copy those files to `PhotonBeam` folder
+2. In the Windows SDK folder (typically located at Program files/Windows Kits/10/), search for `dxil.dll` file and `dxcompiler.dll` file for your machine(arm64, x64 or x86), and copy those files to `PhotonBeam` folder

+## Note

+- If lauching the applicatio fails, turn off raytracing mode by default and check if the rasterization works well
+- If only raytracing mode fails, try to lower `m_maxNumBeamSamples` and `m_numBeamSamples` variables of `PhotonBeamApp` class

 ## Vulkan Implementation